MCP Server

 Browse tabs (pages) within a report.
 Each report has one or more tabs, each containing widgets (data visualizations).
 Called "tabs" in the UI, stored as "report_pages" in the backend.
 Use the list-reports tool first to find the report, then this tool to explore its tabs.
 Use action to choose the operation:

-• list — list all tabs in a report (id, name, position, widget count)
+• list — list all tabs in a report (id, name, position, widget count).
+By default only visible tabs are returned; pass include_hidden: true to also list hidden tabs

 • show — full tab details with all widgets and their types